quanghuy-ngo/notes/phoenix/main.md

 source deactivate
 ```

 When the job starts running, you look in the generated log file and follow the instructions.
-This will get the Jupyter Notebook on the Phoenix node to run in your browser.
+This will get the Jupyter Notebook on the Phoenix node to run in your browser.\
-In the log file, ssh -N -L 8240:r25-n25:8240 a1798528@phoenix.rc.adelaide.edu.au
+In the log file on HPC we generated copy the command like: "ssh -N -L 8240:r25-n25:8240 axxxxxxxx@phoenix-login1.adelaide.edu.au"\
+Open a terminal on local machine and run the above command (authentication step might required).
+After that in your browser access to the url given in the log file on phoenix.
+The url should similar to this: "http://127.0.0.1:xxxx/?token=703b02614d1866a4f722008af39c6b1b294505bxxxxxxxxxxx"

 ## Using Job Arrays
 Job arrays are a useful feature to allow you to submit many (ideally) small tasks, allowing for true multiprocessing.
 Often this is done by splitting a file into many smaller files.
 Implementation is best explained with an example, found on phoenix at `/apps/examples/array_job/`.
 A more minimal example is also present at https://github.cs.adelaide.edu.au/a1720858/SecurityAnalytics/tree/master/examples/job_array